moobla/moobla/README.md

- Hi, I’m @moobla
+ just mobla
  im interested in coding, ai
-I’m currently learning python and it librarys --she/her
+currently learning python and it librarys
+--she/her